 I’ll tell you, but first, let’s back up a little because there are more concrete reasons you should have a blog, such as…

 You’ve also probably heard a lot about how you don’t just need a website, you need a website that’s SEO and Google friendly.
-There are a lot of components that search engines take into account when determining how to rank your website and one of them is how frequently it gets updated.
-Google doesn’t want to send its customers to a defunct website with outdated information, so the more often you update your website, the better your Google ranking will be.
+There are a lot of components that search engines take into account when determining how to rank your website and one of them is how fresh the content is.
+Google doesn’t want to send its customers to a defunct website with outdated information, so the more often you publish new content on your website, the better your Google ranking will be.